 Reloved Vintage Paint can be used on furniture, floors, walls, signs, glass, stone, wood, really anywhere you can think of!

-Apply second coat of paint if necessary.
-One coat may be all you need but if you think it needs more go for it.
+Step 5: Apply second coat of paint if necessary.
 Consider using a different colour than the first coat to add interest to your piece.

-Distress your piece.
-You could be finished at this point and finish your project with a coat of Wax or Varathane, but if you’d like to create a shabby chic or French Provence look it’s time to mess up your paint job.
+Step 6: Distress your piece.
+You could be finished at this point and finish your project with a coat of Wax or Insurance Coat, but if you’d like to create a shabby chic or French Provence look it’s time to mess up your paint job.

 Our favourite ways to use reloved Vintage Paint:

 Using 2 colours: One as a ‘peek a boo’ base coat, the other as the main colour for the top coat.

 Mixing colours: For lighter shades add small parts Cotton to any colour.
 For tonal changes add small parts Midnight, Storm or Cashmere.